 - Being as healthy as possible in adult life

 The year 9 annual review should build on work already started and plan for a young person’s next steps.
 It should focus on their aspirations, interests and needs.
 Every review that takes place after this should build on the discussions about what happens after leaving school.
-The discussion should include education, social care and health and should take into consideration all transition points.
+The should include education, social care and health taking into consideration all transition points.
 Relevant professionals such as health or social care should attend the reviews.

 Where a young person has an Education Health Care Plan (EHCP) the commissioned service for Rochdale, Positive Steps will work with young people generally in year 11 to discuss education and training options related to a young person’s aspirations.